Grounding Fallacies Misrepresenting Scientific Publications in Evidence

 \section{Acknowledgments}

-This research work has been funded by the German Federal Ministry of Education and Research and the Hessian Ministry of Higher Education, Research, Science and the Arts within their joint support of the National Research Center for Applied Cybersecurity ATHENE and by the German Research Foundation (DFG) as part of the UKP-SQuARE project (grant GU 798/29-1).
-Yufang Hou is supported by the Visiting Female Professor Programme from TU Darmstadt.
+This research work has been funded by the German Federal Ministry of Education and Research and the Hessian Ministry of Higher Education, Research, Science and the Arts within their joint support of the National Research Center for Applied Cybersecurity ATHENE.
+Yufang Hou was supported by the Visiting Female Professor Programme from TU Darmstadt.
 We gratefully acknowledge the support of Microsoft with a grant for access to OpenAI GPT models via the Azure cloud (Accelerate Foundation Model Academic Research).
-We are grateful to our dedicated annotators who helped to create \dataset{}.
+We are grateful to our dedicated annotators who helped to create \dataset{} and to the anonymous reviewers and meta reviewer for their valuable feedback.
 Finally, we wish to thank Jan Buchmann, Sukannya Purkayastha, Luke Bates and Jonathan Tonglet for their valuable feedback on an early draft of this work.